-I don't know that anyone would choose to make a movie like this, but now that I realize it's possible, I believe that no matter what happens with my health, I will continue making films.
+I don't know that anyone would choose this method to make a film.
+However, now that I see the possibilities that exist, I believe that no matter what happens with my health, I will continue making films.
 That's an incredible thing - the fact that we succeeded in making Unrest shows that even living with profound disabilities need not necessarily be a barrier to telling our own stories.